Structures and Lagrangian statistics of the Taylor-Green Dynamo: introduction

 The transition between the linear and the saturation regime has been studied measuring the finite-time Lyapunov exponent of the flow trajectories \cite{cattaneo1996, zienicke1998}.
 These results showed a strong reduction of the chaotic properties in the saturation phase, due to the action of the Lorentz force.
 Fluid trajectories thus change along the different dynamo phases.
 This naturally motivates the use of a Lagrangian description where the properties of the flow are investigated by using tracers \cite{JFPcatania}.

-Lagrangian statistics describes the dynamical evolution of physical quantities along tracer trajectories in contrast to the Eulerian perspective in which such quantities are analyzed on fixed spatial points.
-During the last decades Lagrangian studies revealed new aspects of homogeneous and isotropic turbulence (HIT)~\cite{toschi-bodenschatz-2009}.
-The trajectory point of view proved useful especially for the study of coherent structures and intermittency \cite{biferale:2004b, yeung-pope-etal:2006, bec-etal:2006} as well as for diffusion and dispersion properties of hydrodynamic and MHD HIT \cite{yeung-borgas:2004,bitane-homann-etal-2013,eyink2013}.
+Lagrangian statistics describe the dynamical evolution of physical quantities along tracer trajectories in contrast to the Eulerian perspective in which such quantities are analyzed on fixed spatial points.
+During the last decades Lagrangian studies revealed new aspects of homogeneous and isotropic turbulence~\cite{toschi-bodenschatz-2009}.
+The trajectory point of view has shown to be especially useful for the study of coherent structures and intermittency \cite{biferale:2004b, yeung-pope-etal:2006, bec-etal:2006} as well as for diffusion and dispersion properties of hydrodynamic and homogeneous and isotropic MHD turbulence \cite{yeung-borgas:2004,bitane-homann-etal-2013,eyink2013}.
 This approach has produced many experimental results by tracking solid inertial particles or bubbles \cite{mordant_measurement_2001,mordant_long_2002,la_porta_using_2000,la_porta_fluid_2001}, which can have a different dynamics compared to simple tracers.
 Lagrangian statistics has also been used in MHD simulations \cite{homann_lagrangian_2007, homann_bridging_2009} to compare the anomalous exponents of the structure function to their hydrodynamic counterparts and to understand the relation between Eulerian and Lagrangian statistics.

 In this study we use a Lagrangian approach in the context of turbulent dynamo action.
-In the Kraichnan-Kazantsev framework it served to determine the dynamo onset as a function of the roughness of the flow~\cite{Celani2006}.
-In this work the Lagrangian perspective allows us to precisely define the temporal limiting point of each regime, to highlight the correlation of the magnetic field and the fluid trajectories and to discover a to our knowledge unknown scaling regime at time scales well beyond the large-eddy turn-over time of the turbulent flow.
+In the Kraichnan-Kazantsev framework it is used to determine the dynamo onset as a function of the roughness of the flow~\cite{Celani2006}.
+In this work the Lagrangian perspective allows us to precisely define the limiting points of each regime, to highlight the correlation of the magnetic field and the fluid trajectories and to discover a to our knowledge unknown scaling regime at time scales well beyond the large-eddy turn-over time of the turbulent flow.